khalid-hussain/shaheen/chap8.md

 Abul Hassan realized that now Ferdinand would divert his attention towards Alhama and attack some other city.
-Therefore, he sent orders to Al-Zeghel and Badr Bin Mughira to remain at their fronts and gave half of his troops to Al-Zaghairi to march towards Alhama.
+Therefore, he sent orders to Al-Zeghel and Badr bin Mughira to remain at their fronts and gave half of his troops to Al-Zaghairi to march towards Alhama.

 Al-Zaghairi besieged Alhama and closed all the external supply routes for reinforcements and supplies.
 When Ferdinand received the news of the siege, he ordered his troops to march from all three directions.

-The armies of Cordova were the first to clash with Badr Bin Mughira.
-Instead of giving them a chance to cross the border, Badr Bin Mughira crossed the border and attacked them.
+The armies of Cordova were the first to clash with Badr bin Mughira.
+Instead of giving them a chance to cross the border, Badr bin Mughira crossed the border and attacked them.
 Compared to the troops of Cordova, the number of his troops were quite less but his battle tactics were far superior.
-Instead of openly displaying the strength of his troops, Badr Bin Mughira was causing immense damage to Cordova's army by conducting guerilla attacks with his army's thunder squads.
+Instead of openly displaying the strength of his troops, Badr bin Mughira was causing immense damage to Cordova's army by conducting guerilla attacks with his army's thunder squads.
 Bands of his cavalry would suddenly appear and then disappear in front of the enemy's cavalry, leaving the left, right and rear